 Therefore, beloved, since you look for these things, be diligent to be found by Him in peace, spotless and blameless,2 Peter 3:14(NASB)

-May we all be diligent to guard our hearts and minds and be found in Christ in peace.
-May we be spotless in thought, word, deed and motive, knowing that the time is short.
+May we all be diligent to guard our hearts and minds and be found at peace in Christ.
+May we be spotless in thought, word, deed, and motive, knowing that the time is short.

 Heavenly Father, thank You for the urgency of Peter's epistle.
-May we take note of his warning to identify error and pursue His perfect peace, as the time for Christ's return draws ever closer.
-May I rest in Him, and in the power of the Holy Spirit be spotless in thought, word deed and motive... for I desire to live blamelessly before Your face.
-Prevent me from being deceived by corrupt and evil men and keep my heart and mind on things above.
-This I ask in Jesus name, AMEN.
+May I take note of the warning to identify error and pursue His perfect peace as the time for Christ's return draws ever closer.
+May I rest in Him and, in the power of the Holy Spirit, be spotless in thought, word, deed, and motive, for I desire to live blamelessly before Your face.
+This I ask in Jesus' name, AMEN.